mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 In a 1972 paper, Karen Spärck Jones explained the rationale for a weighting scheme based on term frequency weighted by collection frequency, and how it might be applied to information retrieval.
 Such weighting, she argued, "places greater emphasis on the value of a term as a means of distinguishing one document from another than on its value as an indication of the content of the document itself. ...
 In some cases a term may be common in a document and rare in the collection, so that it would be heavily weighted in both schemes.
 But the reverse may also apply.
 It is really that the emphasis is on different properties of terms."

 If this explanation doesn't quite resonate, a brief analogy might help.
 Imagine that you are on vacation for a weekend in a city that you've never visited before.
 For convenience, let's call it Idf City.
-You're trying to decide where to go for dinner, and you'd like to balance two competing goals: first, you want to have a very good meal, and second, you want to choose a style of cuisine that's distinctively good in Idf City.
+You're trying to choose a restaurant for dinner, and you'd like to balance two competing goals: first, you want to have a very good meal, and second, you want to choose a style of cuisine that's distinctively good in Idf City.
 That is, you don't want to have something you can get just anywhere.
 You can look up online reviews of restaurants all day, and that's just find for your first goal, but what you need in order to satisfy the second goal is some way to tell the difference between good and distinctively good (or perhaps even uniquely good).

 It's relatively easy, I think to see that restaurant food could be both good and distinctive, good but not distinctive, distinctive but not good, or neither good nor distinctive.
 Term frequencies, however, might be a bit trickier.
 To understand how words can be frequent but not distinctive, or distinctive but not frequent, let's look at a text-based example.
 The following is a list of the top ten most frequent terms (and term counts) from one of the obituaries in our _New York Times_ corpus.